casdoor/casdoor-website/docs/application/ui-customization.md

 </div>
 ```

 Let's see the effect.
-The side panel with a logo and image is shown, but the result was not satisfactory.
+The side panel with a logo and image is shown, but the result is not satisfactory.

 ![step4_result1.png](/img/application/ui-customization/step4_result1.png)

-You need to modify and add some css in `form CSS`.
+To improve the look, you need to modify and add some CSS in the `Form CSS`.

 ![step4_modify_CSS.gif](/img/application/ui-customization/step4_modify_CSS.gif)